 - Protecting your passengers.
 Your passengers may not have health insurance or have limited health insurance coverage.
 If you have MedPay, your policy also covers them.
 This means any family members or friends in your vehicle would receive 100 percent medical payment coverage.

 Injured in an Accident?
 Speak with an Injury Attorney

 After a severe accident, figuring out policies and handling claims is not something you should worry about.
 Instead, you need an accident attorney to review the coverage available to you and help file claims so that you can receive the compensation you need to recover from your injuries.

-Speak with an attorney from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP today.
+Speak with an attorney from Koonz McKenney Johnson & DePaolis LLP today.
 We have offices in District of Columbia, Maryland, and Virginia, and you can also reach an attorney online through our contact form.